nikbearbrown/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Appendix/Daily.co_Guide.md

-# **Daily AI Platform Guide**
+# **Daily.co Guide**

 ## **Introduction**
-The **Daily AI** platform provides a scalable, open-source solution for building **voice AI agents**.
+The **Daily.co** platform provides a scalable, open-source solution for building **voice AI agents**.
 It offers SDKs, real-time processing, and a sandbox environment for testing and deploying AI bots.
 This guide provides a comprehensive overview, including setup, features, use cases, advantages, disadvantages, best practices, troubleshooting, and future possibilities.

 ---